-To be fair to all applicants the council uses a standard method of measuring home to school distance.
-For Richmond schools, the home to school distance is the shortest route by road or maintained footpath in metres as measured by the School Admissions' computerised geographical information system (GIS) and data supplied by Ordnance Survey.

-The starting point of the measurement is a grid reference point within the property (the seed point) that is supplied by Ordnance Survey.
-The end point is measured to the nearest named school gate or nodal point set out in the admission arrangements.
+In order to be fair to all applicants, the council uses a standard method of measuring home to school distance.
+Distance is measured in a straight line in metres using the School Admissions' computerised geographical information system (GIS) and data supplied by Ordnance Survey.
+The starting point of the measurement is a grid reference point within the property that is supplied by Ordnance Survey (the seed point).
+The end point is measured to the nearest named school gate set out in the admission arrangements.